Aditya-rgb/AWS-Serverless-Architecture/4-Audit-S3-Bucket-Permissions-and-Notify-for-Public-Buckets/README.md

 After the role was created, the **AmazonS3FullAccess** policy was attached to it, giving the Lambda function full access to interact with S3 buckets.
 *(Note: In a real-world scenario, more restrictive permissions would be advisable to follow the principle of least privilege, ensuring tighter security.)*

+- Could not attach the AmazonSNSFullAccess policy to the role as there were no IAM roles with 2 policy attached to them, so for this case we would require S3FullAccess and AmazonSNSFullAccess
+- If done properly then this policy will allow your Lambda function to publish messages to SNS if any public buckets detected.

 ---

 ### 3. Lambda function creation and deployment